Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-and so It was really important really important for us to bring blue-gene manufacturing back to America. i want When people think of like American denim, I want them to think of origin.
+and so It was really important really important for us to bring blue jean manufacturing back to America. i want When people think of like American denim, I want them to think of origin.
 Not not blinded by fancy brands and marketing messages, but to know that the cotton in the jeans came from the Tennessee Delta region from Texas.

 00:56:36